-In this Registration Document, the Group has presented certain financial measures that are not measures of performance specifically defined by IFRS, including EBITDA, Adjusted EBITDA, Adjusted EBITDA Margin, Capital Expenditure, Net Debt/(Cash), Adjusted Net Debt/(Cash), Adjusted Net Debt/(Cash) to Adjusted EBITDA and ROIC, as well as IAS 17-Based Adjusted EBITDA, IAS 17-Based Adjusted EBITDA Margin, IAS 17-Based Net Income, IAS 17-Based Adjusted Net Debt/(Cash), IAS 17-Based Adjusted Net Debt/(Cash) to IAS 17-Based Adjusted EBITDA, IAS 17-Based SG&A Expenses and IAS 17-Based Operating Lease Expenses.
+In this Prospectus, the Group has presented certain financial measures that are not measures of performance specifically defined by IFRS, including EBITDA, Adjusted EBITDA, Adjusted EBITDA Margin, Capital Expenditure, Net Debt/(Cash), Adjusted Net Debt/(Cash), Adjusted Net Debt/(Cash) to Adjusted EBITDA and ROIC, as well as IAS 17-Based Adjusted EBITDA, IAS 17-Based Adjusted EBITDA Margin, IAS 17-Based Net Income, IAS 17-Based Adjusted Net Debt/(Cash), IAS 17-Based Adjusted Net Debt/(Cash) to IAS 17-Based Adjusted EBITDA, IAS 17-Based SG&A Expenses and IAS 17-Based Operating Lease Expenses.
 The Group presents these non-IFRS measures as it believes that they are helpful for understanding of the Group's performance and are commonly used by securities analysts, investors and other stakeholders in their assessment of the performance of the business of the Group.
-Some of the Group's non-IFRS measures for the periods following 1 January 2019 presented in this Registration Document, such as IAS 17-Based Adjusted EBITDA, IAS 17-Based Adjusted EBITDA Margin, IAS 17-Based Net Income, IAS 17-Based Adjusted Net Debt/(Cash), IAS 17-Based Adjusted Net Debt/(Cash) to IAS 17-Based Adjusted EBITDA, IAS 17-Based SG&A Expenses and IAS 17-Based Operating Lease Expenses, have been presented on the basis of IFRS requirements that applied before the adoption of IFRS 16 on 1 January 2019 and are, therefore, presented on the basis of accounting principles of IAS 17.
+Some of the Group's non-IFRS measures for the periods following 1 January 2019 presented in this Prospectus, such as IAS 17-Based Adjusted EBITDA, IAS 17-Based Adjusted EBITDA Margin, IAS 17-Based Net Income, IAS 17-Based Adjusted Net Debt/(Cash), IAS 17-Based Adjusted Net Debt/(Cash) to IAS 17-Based Adjusted EBITDA, IAS 17-Based SG&A Expenses and IAS 17-Based Operating Lease Expenses, have been presented on the basis of IFRS requirements that applied before the adoption of IFRS 16 on 1 January 2019 and are, therefore, presented on the basis of accounting principles of IAS 17.
 The Group continues to use these IAS 17-based measures to measure its operating performance and believes that IAS 17-based measures are still used by some investors and analysts to analyse performance of retail companies and compare performance with peers that report using the same or similar methodology, despite the adoption of IFRS 16.
 Non-IFRS measures are measures of the Group's operating performance that are not required by, or presented in accordance with, IFRS, and have limitations as analytical tools.
 These non-IFRS measures have been shown for illustrative purposes only and have not and will not be reported, reviewed or audited by the Group's independent auditors.
+Therefore, investors are strongly cautioned not to rely on the non-IFRS measures presented in this Prospectus.